PAIR-code/lit/website/src/tutorials/text-salience.md

 In this second example, we mostly based our observation on LIME and IG, because we could observe visual changes directly from the outputs of these methods.
-Grad L2 Norm outputs were comparatively inconclusive.
+Grad L2 Norm outputs were comparatively inconclusive, highlighting the need to select appropriate methods and compare results between them.
 The model predictions were in line with our expected class labels and the confidence scores for predictions on the counterfactuals could be justified using salience scores assigned to the new tokens.